faizitguy/fp-js/fp/basics/notes.md

 ### Avoiding mutable data

-mutable === changable
+mutable === changable,
 immutable === not changable

-data is mutable if it can be changed after has been creaetd data is immutable if it can't be changed
+data is mutable if it can be changed after has been creaetd, data is immutable if it can't be changed

 we have const variable in the ES6 version of javascript